hashicorp/nomad/website/source/docs/drivers/lxc.html.md

 page_title: "Drivers: LXC"
 sidebar_current: "docs-drivers-lxc"
 description: |-
-  The lxc task driver is used to run application containers using lxc.
+  The LXC task driver is used to run application containers using LXC.
 ---

 # LXC Driver